Matthew4335/MLProject/MidtermReport.md

 #### Data Cleaning

 Since our team was only concerned with the players selected for the All-Rookie team, we modified our data to only include players in their first year.
 We also removed any duplicate players (who would appear if they were traded during ther duration of the season) so they would not affect our results.
 Since rookies are traded less frequently, and a rookie who will be selected for the All-Rookie team is almost never traded, this had little affect on our dataset.
 To begin working on a model, our team decided to use the 2000-2021 season for training data, and the 2022 season for testing.
+To begin visualising our data, we ploted several key stats for the players in our training data, shown below.

 ![Data](UnscaledStats.jpg)

 #### Standard Scalar

+Before performing PCA, we scaled our data using the StandardScalar library in sklearn to take into account the difference in player performance across different seasons.
+The scaled dats is shown in the plot below.

 ![Data](ScaledStats.jpg)

 #### PCA

+After scaling the training and testing data, we used the PCA class in sklearn to reduce the dimensionality of our data.
+Using PCA, we obtained the 4 principle components that would retain 95% of the variance in our data.
+The first 3 principle components are shown below.

 ![Data](PCAData.jpg)

 ### Logistic Regression Model

+In order to make predictions, our team decided to use a logistic regression model for classification.
+We used the LogisticRegression class in sklearn to perform the classification.
+The model first splits the training data (2001 - 2021 seasons) into training and test data, with 20% of the data being used for testing.
+The data is inherently unbalanced between players selected for the All-Rookie team and those not selected since only 10 players are selected per season.
+To counter this, we added weights to the classes so the model would favor the All-Rookie class.
+We ran the model several times, and obtained the best results with weights of 1 for the not selected class and 3 for the All-Rookie class.

+## Results

 Accuracy: 0.97